2016-10-28

 And passwords are hackable with this xkcd.com method:

 This now-famous xkcd comic describes the benefit of a simpler password, using multiple words.
-It has circled the Earth about a million times, and although the idea is sound, it is less-than-perfect and does not work well with the dozens of accounts we need to login to:
+It has circled the Earth a million times, and although the idea is sound, it is less-than-perfect and does not work with the dozens of accounts we need to login to:

 Click for a larger view, click right-x to return.